Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 1

-Step 1: Understand the concept of critical points.
-Critical points occur where the derivative of a function is zero or undefined.
-These points are potential locations for local maxima, minima, or points of inflection.
+First, identify the domain of the function y = x² + 2/x.
+Since the function includes a term 2/x, x cannot be zero.
+Therefore, the domain is all real numbers except x = 0.

-Step 2: Find the derivative of the function y = x - 3x^(2/3).
-Use the power rule and the constant multiple rule to differentiate each term separately.
+To find the critical points, we need to find the derivative of the function y = x² + 2/x.
+Use the power rule and the quotient rule to differentiate: y' = d/dx (x²) + d/dx (2/x).

-Step 3: Set the derivative equal to zero to find where the slope of the tangent is horizontal.
-Solve the equation for x to find potential critical points.
+Calculate the derivative: y' = 2x - 2/x².
+This involves differentiating x² to get 2x and using the power rule on 2/x to get -2/x².

-Step 4: Determine where the derivative is undefined.
-This occurs when the denominator of any fraction in the derivative is zero or when the derivative involves a root that results in an undefined expression.
+Set the derivative equal to zero to find critical points: 2x - 2/x² = 0.
+Solve this equation for x to find the values where the slope of the tangent is zero.

-Step 5: Identify the domain of the original function y = x - 3x^(2/3).
-Consider any restrictions on x that might affect the existence of critical points, such as values that make the function undefined.
+Additionally, check the endpoints of the domain.
+Since the domain is all real numbers except x = 0, consider the behavior of the function as x approaches zero from both the positive and negative sides to understand the behavior at the domain boundaries.

 Verified video answer for a similar problem: